stoza/LINGI2144-TPs_Solutions/TP6/Solution.md

 ![rewitten eip](img/rewritten.png)
 3. with the second **strncpy** we can write any address we want in **saved eip** so that we can return to our shellcode for example.
 So now the second argument has to be address of the shellcode or with wathever address you want.

-> :warning: for now that's only the concept of the attack because the length of the buffer a (30 bytes) is too small to contain the shellcode (55 bytes) given in the previous TP
+> :warning: for now that's only the concept of the attack because the length of the buffer a (30 bytes) is too small to contain the shellcode (55 bytes) given in the previous TP.
+So,for now  i don't know to launch a shellcode